 USMNT inches closer to World Cup with Mexico draw, but miss chance to take giant leap towards Qatar

+USMNT inch closer to World Cup with Mexico draw, but miss chance to take giant leap towards Qatar

 Heading into Thursday's clash at the Azteca, a game that had massive implications on both side's World Cup hopes, the U.S. men's national team had never beaten Mexico in a road World Cup qualifier.